1960 Air Force Falcons football team

-The 1960 Air Force Falcons football team represented the United States Air Force Academy as an independent during the 1960 NCAA University Division football season.
-Led by third-year head coach Ben Martin, the Falcons played their home games at DU Stadium in Denver, Colorado.
-They were outscored by their opponents 178–147 and finished with a record of 4–6.
+The 1960 Air Force Falcons football team season represented the United States Air Force Academy as an independent during the 1960 college football season. in third season head coach Ben Martin, the Falcons played their home games at DU Stadium in Denver, Colorado.
+They were outscored by their opponents 178–147 and finished with a record of 4 wins and 6 losses.